Get Free Solar Panel Quotes

 62

-The table above shows different sizes of heat pumps and how many solar panels you’ll need, based on the size of your home.
-Working out how many solar panels you need means calculating how much energy your heat pump will require to heat your home.
+*The table above shows the different sizes of heat pumps and the number of solar panels you’ll need based on the size of your home.
+Calculating the number of solar panels you need means calculating the energy your heat pump will require to heat your home.

 A typical UK home heated by a gas boiler will use 12,000 kilowatt hours (kWh) of gas each year.
 Heat pumps are much more efficient, however.
-On average, a gas boiler’s efficiency rating is 95%, while heat pumps usually hover around the 300% mark.
+A gas boiler’s average efficiency rating is 95% (condensing boiler), while heat pumps usually hover around 300%.

 Heating your home with a heat pump would require roughly 4,000kWh, which you can provide with a 5.25kW solar panel system.
-You would still need to fall back on the grid to power the rest of your home’s electricity usage, though.
+However, you would still need to rely on the grid to power the rest of your home’s electricity usage.

 If you want to power your home and heat pump with solar power, you’ll need a larger solar panel system.
-Make sure to check you have enough roof space.
-You’ll need around 2sq metres per panel to fit the system you need.
+Make sure you have enough roof space.
+You’ll need around two square metres per panel to fit the system you need.

 Quote